Santorini Port of Call

 Parthenon, Athens © GNTO

-One of the most beautiful places in the world, it's no wonder that Santorini is among the most popular cruise destinations in the Mediterranean.
+One of the most beautiful islands in the world, it's no wonder that Santorini is among the most popular cruise destinations in the Mediterranean.

 Cruise ships in Santorini dock off of Fira and then ferry passengers to the docks.
 You'll then need to take a funicular (or donkey) to get up the cliffs to Fira.